What is a Temporary Workers visa?

 One of the best visa routes for those who would like to work in the UK on a short-term basis – for 12 months or less – is the Temporary Worker visa.

 You do have to have received a job offer from a licensed UK sponsor.
 If you are from a country which is eligible to participate in the UK’s Youth Mobility Scheme, you may be able to gain entry into the UK without holding a job offer.

-Under this visa category, there are five different routes that you may apply for depending on which is most suitable for the work you will be doing.
+Under this visa category, there are five different routes that you may apply for depending on which is most suitable for the temporary work visas you will be doing.
 The Temporary Worker visa allows only certain types of temporary workers to enter the UK for cultural, charitable, religious, sporting or international objectives.

 Our Manchester immigration lawyers have extensive experience in preparing and submitting Temporary Worker visa and other UK work visa applications to the Home Office.

 Allow us to alleviate the stress of moving to a new country by hiring the legal assistance of one of our specialist immigration advisors.

 Contact our immigration client care team today to discuss your options and arrange a consultation: 0161 826 9783.

 Am I eligible for a Temporary Worker visa?

 To qualify for a UK Temporary Work visa, you must be intending to work in a particular field.

 You can apply for a UK work visa listed below one of the following visa categories which fall under this points-based route:

 - Creative and Sporting – This is for those who are highly skilled sportspersons, musicians or actors.
 You must be internationally recognised in order to qualify for this category